emmarisgaardolsen/BSc_project_fMRI/README.md

 The project is organised as follows:

 ```
 ├── README.md                  <- The top-level README for this project.
+├── preproc_scripts            <- Scripts used for preprocessing before analysis
-├── scripts                    <- Main scripts used for analysis and preprocessing.
-Contact authors to get access to full analysis files.
+├── analysis_scripts                    <- Main scripts used for analysis.
+Contact authors to get access to full analysis files or description/elaboration of code.
 │   └── git_first_level_fit_function.py                   <- Python script containing function for conducting first level analysis of structural images
 │   └── git_fit_master.py.     <- Python script used to run the first level analysis in parallel using the CFIN cluster
 │   └── git_second_level.ipynb <- Notebook to replicate second level analysis as well as visualisations

 ├──  requirement.rtf           <- A requirements file of the required packages.
 └──  BSc_project.pdf           <- Bachelor's Thesis
 ```